papjul/Aqi-Kotlin/README.md

     // or
     val aqi = Calculator().getAqi(POLLUTANT_PM25, 107, EPA)

-Convert pollutant concentration to AQI using MEP algorithm (use Constants as arguments, return Int):
+Convert pollutant concentration to AQI using MEE algorithm (use Constants as arguments, return Int):

-    val aqi = Calculator().getAqi(POLLUTANT_NO2_1H, 708, MEP)
+    val aqi = Calculator().getAqi(POLLUTANT_NO2_1H, 708, MEE)

 Convert AQI to pollutant concentration (use Constants as arguments, EPA is default algorithm and not required, return either Int or Double):